-Furthermore, the third parties that may conduct clinical trials on our behalf would not be our employees, and except for remedies available to us under our agreements with such contractors, we would not be able to control whether or not they devote sufficient time, skill and resources to our development programs, a risk that would potentially be exacerbated during the COVID-19 pandemic as any such third parties try to address the impact of the pandemic on their own businesses and financial condition.
+Furthermore, the third parties that conduct clinical trials on our behalf are not our employees, and except for remedies available to us under our agreements with such contractors, we are not able to control whether or not they devote sufficient time, skill and resources to our development programs.
 Any such contractors may also have relationships with other commercial entities, including our competitors, for whom they may also be conducting clinical trials or other drug development activities, which could impede their ability to devote appropriate time to our clinical programs.
 If these third parties do not successfully carry out their contractual duties, meet expected deadlines or conduct our clinical trials in accordance with regulatory requirements or our stated protocols, we may not be able to obtain, or may be delayed in obtaining, marketing approvals for the applicable product candidates.
 If that occurs, we would not be able to, or may be delayed in our efforts to, successfully commercialize such product candidates.
 In such an event, our financial results and the commercial prospects for any product candidates that we seek to develop could be harmed, our costs could increase and our ability to generate revenues could be impaired.

-We also expect to rely on other third parties to store and distribute drug supplies for any future clinical trials we may pursue.
-Any performance failure on the part of any such distributors could delay clinical development or marketing approval of any future product candidates or commercialization of any resulting products, producing additional losses and depriving us of potential product revenue.
+We also rely on other third parties to store and distribute drug supplies for any clinical trials we pursue.
+Any performance failure on the part of any such distributors or impacts from geopolitical events, including civil or political unrest (such as the war between Ukraine and Russia), terrorist activity and unstable governments and legal systems could delay clinical development or marketing approval of any future product candidates or commercialization of any resulting products, producing additional losses and depriving us of potential product revenue.

 The manufacturing of pharmaceutical products and, in particular, biologics, is complex and we do not have our own clinical manufacturing capabilities.
-We will rely on third parties to produce clinical and commercial supplies of any future product candidates.
+We rely on third parties to produce clinical and commercial supplies of any future product candidates.

-We currently have no manufacturing facilities and limited personnel with manufacturing experience.
-We plan to rely on third-party contract manufacturers to manufacture all of our preclinical product candidate supplies and clinical trial product supplies.
+We currently have no manufacturing facilities and rely on third-party contract manufacturers to manufacture all of our preclinical product candidate supplies and clinical trial product supplies and will need to rely on third-party contract manufacturers for to manufacture any drug device combination for a product candidate.
 We do not own, nor do we plan to own, any manufacturing facilities.
-There can be no assurance that our preclinical and clinical development product supplies from third parties will not be limited or interrupted, or be of satisfactory quality or continue to be available at acceptable prices.
+There can be no assurance that our preclinical and clinical development product supplies, including drug substance, drug product or planned drug device combinations, from third parties will not be limited or interrupted, or be of satisfactory quality or continue to be available at acceptable prices.
 Additionally, the process of manufacturing pharmaceutical products and, in particular, biologics is complex, highly regulated, and subject to multiple risks.
-Manufacturing biologics is highly susceptible to product loss due to contamination, equipment failure, improper installation or operation of equipment, vendor or operator error, inconsistency in yields, variability in product characteristics and difficulties in scaling the production process.
+Manufacturing biologics is highly susceptible to product loss due to contamination, equipment failure, improper installation or operation of equipment, vendor or operator error, inconsistency in yields, variability in product characteristics, difficulties in scaling the production process and use of excipients which may, among other things, impact shelf life and present concerns with process controls.
 Even minor deviations from normal manufacturing processes could result in reduced production yields, product defects, other supply disruptions and higher costs.
 If microbial, viral or other contaminations are discovered at the facilities of our third-party contract manufacturers, such facilities may need to be closed for an extended period of time to investigate and remedy the contamination, which could delay clinical trials, result in higher costs of drug product and adversely affect our business.